Stormzy and Adidas launch #Merky FC report showing need for allyship in football

 Candidates can visit merkyfc.com to find more information and register their interest in the roles from today until October 19.

-Each placement will provide work opportunities spanning operations and community to creative and marketing, in an effort to change the game for Black and Black mixed heritage youth.
+Each placement will provide work opportunities spanning operations and community to creative and marketing, in an effort to change the game for Black and mixed-Black heritage youth.

 #Merky FC is back, but this year, we've got to go bigger.